Life Without Music? I Don’t Recall…

 Music is one of the few things in my life that I’m motivated to put my heart and soul into.
 I want to use music as an outlet and as a way to deliver important messages.
 There are several causes I’m passionate about, and my ultimate goal is to contribute to those causes by spreading awareness through my songwriting.
 Alaskan Native rights are near and dear to my heart as I am part Inupiaq and have relatives who live in Alaska.
 My grandfather was a prominent Alaskan politician and was instrumental in getting the Alaskan Native Lands Claim Act signed into law.
 I decided to honor him and his work by performing as “Hensley”, since his name is William Iggiagruk Hensley.
 He and my aunt continue to work tirelessly on behalf of Alaskan Natives.
 Other causes I’m striving to support are body positivity and racial/gender equality.

 I am lucky to be surrounded by extremely talented professional musicians and to have ongoing opportunities to perform live in venues all around Northeast Florida.
 I went from sitting in on gigs with my dad’s musician friends to winning local, singer-songwriter contests and performing live on television.
 Thanks to my mom’s willingness to travel long distances for me, I have performed in Nashville and am a member of the International Songwriter’s Association, which is based there.
 I’ve also been fortunate enough to have the support of my extended family and my musical mentor, Mike Shackleford, who I met at an open-mic show.
+I am also extremely grateful for the super talented producers, engineers, and musicians who contributed to my debut album including Jon Reshard of Vigilant Nation HK, Chris Flowers of A1A Audio Productions, David Schiffman, Jawad Mills of Icon Recording Studio, and my executive producers Eric Mason and Vicki Trabert.
 Without the encouragement and unconditional love and support they provide me, I would be nowhere (actually, I’d probably be in my room, writing more tragic, wannabe Nirvana-like songs).
 My parents and grandparents jump through hoops to get me to gigs and shows, where I’ve been able to interact with professional musicians and showcase my art, as well as receive feedback that has enabled me to improve what I do.
 I’ve also been lucky enough to visit places like Alaska, Belize, Costa Rica, Hawaii, and the Bahamas, which have also inspired my writing.
 I’m truly thankful for everybody who’s helped me get this far as they’ve allowed me to grow into who I am today.